fdev31/archx/README.md

 ## Status

-Currently WIP, starts to be usable.
+Currently WIP, but starts to be usable.

 Target installation modes include: